Ninjabox1399/AlanWake2_Archipelago/README.md

 - Chapter completion

 ## Deathlink
 When you die to an enemy (not in the Prologue), this counts as a death.
-When receiving a deathlink, you must either die to an enemy if able, or reload your most recent save.
+When receiving a deathlink, you must either die to an enemy if able, or reload your most recent save (auto or manual).

+If you have a coffee mug charm equipped, remove it and continue, no dying necessary.

+## Traps
+Currently, there is only one trap type, the Reload Flashlight trap.
+When this is received, you must (if able to) reload your flashlight.

 ## Night Springs and Lake House DLC
 In the YAML, there is an option to include both in the rando.
 This adds 12 items and 38 locations.